 kinesthetic approach to Hebrew language for our youngest students, Hebrew Through Movement, which supports students to become acquainted with Hebrew before beginning more formal language learning in Kitah Gimmel, when our children begin their Hebrew studies in earnest.

-Adat Shalom offers three Hebrew learning options for our children in Kitot Gimmel – Vav, (grades 3-6):
+Adat Shalom offers two Hebrew learning options for our children in Kitot Gimmel – Vav, (grades 3-6):

 HebrewTime, Adat Shalom’s individualized, distance Hebrew learning program for 3rd grade (Kitah Gimmel) through 6th grade (Kitah Vav) students, had a successful inaugural year in 2018-2019 and will continue as an option for our families.